Judge to hear arguments on bid to erase Hernandez conviction | New Country 923

 FALL RIVER, Mass.
-(AP) — A judge is set to hear arguments in a push by lawyers for former NFL star Aaron Hernandez to erase his conviction in a 2013 murder.
+(AP) — A judge is set to hear arguments in a push by lawyers for late NFL star Aaron Hernandez to erase his conviction in a 2013 murder.

 The former New England Patriots tight end hanged himself in his prison cell on April 19 while serving a life sentence in the killing of semi-professional football player Odin Lloyd.
 His suicide came just five days after he was acquitted in a separate double slaying in 2012.